javalin/website/pages/docs.md

 }
 {% endcapture %}
 {% include macros/docsSnippet.html java=java kotlin=kotlin %}

-### HaltException
-Javalin has a `HaltException` which is handled before other exceptions.
-It can be used to short-circuit the request-lifecycle.
-If you throw a `HaltException` in a `before`-handler, no `endpoint`-handler will fire.
-When throwing a `HaltException` you must include a status code, but a message is optional:
-{% capture java %}
-throw new HaltException(401);                  // (status: 401, message: "Execution halted")
-throw new HaltException(401, "Unauthorized");  // (status: 401, message: "Unauthorized")
-{% endcapture %}
-{% capture kotlin %}
-throw HaltException(401)                       // (status: 401, message: "Execution halted")
-throw HaltException(401, "Unauthorized")       // (status: 401, message: "Unauthorized")
-{% endcapture %}
-{% include macros/docsSnippet.html java=java kotlin=kotlin %}

 ## Error Mapping
 Error mapping is similar to exception mapping, but it operates on HTTP status codes instead of Exceptions: